aimclub/BAMT/README.rst

 * Building the structure of a Bayesian network based on expert knowledge by directly specifying the structure of the network;
-* Building the structure of a Bayesian network on data using three algorithms - Hill Climbing, evolutionary and PC.
+* Building the structure of a Bayesian network on data using three algorithms - Hill Climbing, evolutionary and PC (evolutionary and PC are currently under development).
 For Hill Climbing, the following score functions are implemented - MI, K2, BIC, AIC.
 The algorithms work on both discrete and mixed data.
 * Training the parameters of distributions in the nodes of the network on the basis of data.
+* BigBraveBN - algorithm for structural learning of Bayesian networks with a large number of nodes.
+Tested on networks with up to 500 nodes.

 Difference from existing implementations: